edwin815/cse15l-lab-reports/lab-report2.md

     ![Image](lsTest.jpg)

+   The private key is shown with `id_rsa` and is given with the path `~/c/user/edwin/.ssh/id_rsa`

-2. Path to public key of `ieng6`
+3. Path to public key of `ieng6`

    ![Image](lsTest.jpg)

+   The private key is shown with `id_rsa.pub` and is given with the path `~/c/user/edwin/.ssh/id_rsa.pub`

-3. Logging into `ieng6` without a password
+5. Logging into `ieng6` without a password

    ![Image](sshIeng6.jpg)

 ## Part 3

    -Something I learned from the lab was using git and bash in the vscode terminal.
 I've seen it done before
     from previous professors but I never learned how to install and use it.
+I also got to see how queries are taken in from a website address and how it responds to the actual code written such as when the server was running and how the queries would be taken through the conditonal statements to see if the query would result in an output.